SERG-Delft/serg-delft.github.io/vacancies/testshift.md

 Please contact Andy Zaidman (a.e.zaidman@tudelft.nl)
 → you can also have a look at my research at [https://azaidman.github.io](https://azaidman.github.io)

-If you want to know more about the TestShift project & the Software Engineering Research Group from the PhD Student side you can contact Carolin Brandt (c.e.brandt@tudelft.nl) 😊

 ### About the research environment